-The pipe-laying vessel will need to be replenished with pipeline sections at sea as the pipeline is laid.
+There will be two pipe-laying vessels, one for shallow water and another for offshore operations.
+These pipe-laying vessels will need to be replenished with pipeline sections at sea as the pipeline is laid.
 This will require the pipe supply vessels to manoeuvre close to the pipe-laying vessels to deliver the pipeline sections.
 Manoeuvring close together at sea increases the risk of collision, even though the vessels' crew are competent at such activities.
+The construction of the near-shore sections of the pipeline in Russia will require the Project vessels to operate in shallow water and close to shore during dredging and pipe-laying operations.
+The risks of grounding of such vessels are inherently higher than general shipping on the open ocean.

-An Oil Spill Resulting From an Unplanned Event
+1.2.2 An Oil Spill Resulting From an Unplanned Event

 The offshore pipe-laying vessel will be a very large vessel.
 For instance, the Saipem 7000 carries a maximum fuel load of 8,000 m3.
+A shallow water pipe-laying vessel, such as the Castoro Sei carries a maximum fuel load of just over 3,000 m3.
 The class of vessel that will be used as pipe supply vessels - typically has a maximum fuel load of 1,000 to 1,500 m3.
 The potential for an oil spill therefore clearly exists should these Project vessels suffer serious damage.

 From the limited data available, oil spills are a rare consequence of most unplanned events at sea.
 As noted earlier, the probability of an oil spill resulting from an unplanned event to a vessel depends on the circumstances of the event.
+A vessel grounding on a relatively soft seabed, such as could occur during pipe-laying works near the Russian shore, is much less likely to result in an oil spill than the same vessel grounding on a rocky shoreline.